aspuru-guzik-group/MERMaid/PDF-TF-chem/README.md

 PDF-TF-chem is the module in MERMES2.0 that extracts figures and tables from literature.

+Note that you must have a GPU to run locally

 ## Instalation

 Create a conda envrionment if not created already